timiskhakov/timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics.md

 }
 ```

-Next, we have to figure out the position of the first bit that's set to `1`, so we do more bitwise magic:
+Next, we have to figure out the position of the first bit set to `1`, so we do more bitwise magic:
 ```csharp
 private static int GetFirstBit(int n)
 {